glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

 *tamaraatanasoska, adrinjalali*

-The main activity in the project relates to non-trivial maintenance tasks to ensure that the project is in a healthy state and compatible with the latest versions of `scikit-learn` and `NumPy`.
+The main activity in this project relates to non-trivial maintenance tasks to ensure that the project is in a healthy state and compatible with the latest versions of `scikit-learn` and `NumPy`.